 There are three main types of hearing loss, both in children and adults.
 Those are:

 Conductive hearing loss is a common type of hearing impairment in both children and adults.
-Either ear may be impacted.
+Either ear may be impacted due to this kind of impairment.
 Sound impulses must pass through the ear canal and eardrum and into the inner ear for someone to hear.
 Conductive hearing loss occurs when the outer or middle ear gets partially or completely blocked.
 Several factors include:

 SNHL may be a result of the following:

 A combination of conductive and sensorineural hearing loss is known as mixed hearing loss.
 There is conductive damage in the outer or the middle ear and sensorineural damage in the cochlea or inner ear.
 The course of treatment depends on what caused the hearing loss.
-The patient can be given treatment using various techniques, including hearing aids.
+The patient can be treated using various techniques, such as hearing aids.

 The kind and severity of your hearing loss will determine your specific symptoms.
 For instance, a person with minor hearing loss in both ears will receive sound differently than someone with substantial hearing loss in only one ear.